escherba/dotfiles/notes/zeppelin-spark.rst

         <description>notebook persistence layer implementation</description>
     </property>

-(optionally) remember to put any of your notebooks in the S3.
+(optionally) remember to put any of your notebooks into the S3 bucket.
 Some example notebooks are found at: https://github.com/Leemoonsoo?tab=repositories

 Finally, restart zeppelin